AnshDevelops/Stonks/README.md

 # Stonks
-My ever Python project!
+My first ever Python project!
 It is a simple program that lets you buy stocks and keep track of your purchases